 For thus God agape-loved the world: so that he gave the only-kind son, in order that the whole of the him-who-believes into him…

 “Eis” (#G1519) is properly into and not “in”.
-“Auton” (#G846) is the accusative him or better, himself.
+“Auton” (#G846) is the accusative “him” or better, “himself.”
 The NASB translated auto/auton as himself 83 times.
-Thus saith the lexicon:
+The pronoun “himself” is used very uniquely in the NT.
+Thus the lexicon:

 αὐτός, αὐτῇ, αὐτό, pronoun (“derived from the particle αὖ with the added force of a demonstrative pronoun.
 In itself it signifies nothing more than again, applied to what has either been previously mentioned or, when the whole discourse is looked at, must necessarily be supplied.”
 Klotz ad Devar. ii., p.
 219; (see Vanicek, p.
 268)).
 It is used by the Biblical writings both of the O. T. and of the N. T. far more frequently than the other pronouns; and in this very frequent and almost inordinate use of it, they deviate greatly from secular authors; cf. Buttmann, § 127, 9.
 (On classic usage cf. Hermann, Opuscc. i.
 308ff, of which dissertation a summary is given in his edition of Viger, pp. 732-736.)